 Drs Opinion - Awaiting hip replacement and 75% of people with replacement hips fully mobile within a few months of surgery so would be fit to return to job.
-Surgery can be expected within a year so will occur well before 65th birthday.
+Surgery can be expected within a year so will occur well before their individual normal pension age of 65.
 Person is therefore not permanently incapable.